BIATeam/BIADocs/docs/30-DeveloperGuide/15-RightManagement/30-FilterData.md

 ---

 # Filter data
-This file explains how to filter data by the team mechanism.
+This file explains how to filter data by the team.

 ## Data model